 Section 1.5 of the ICNG identifies the key steps for managing noise impacts from construction.
-These steps are outlined in Table 2-2 with references to where in this Addendum the requirements have been addressed.
-This CNVMP - Addendum has been prepared to be consistent with the guidelines contained in the ICNG.
+These steps are outlined in Table 2-2, with references to where in this

+Addendum the requirements have been addressed.
+This CNVMP - Addendum has been prepared to be consistent with the ICNG.